celeen/phase_0_unit_1/week_3/8_gps1_2/readme.md

 ```

 #### 4. "Show 'em off!"
-You've done an incredible job making a names for yourselves!
+You've done an incredible job making names for yourselves!
 Now that you have all these clients,
 create a way to display each of them with their respective properties, and make it look nice!

 #### 5. Bonus